barharding/Credit_Risk_Analysis/README.md

 ![Smote](/images/Smote_Oversampling_Classification_Report.png)

 - ClusterCentroids algorithm
-  - Balanced accuracy score 0.5142
+  - Balanced accuracy score 0.5142 indicates the model is not doing very well at predicting credit risk
   - The Precision & Recall scores for both High and Low risk are shown in figure 3

   **_Figure 3: Cluster Centroids_**